merlinrabens/nstats/README.md

 # nstats
-Neighbor Health Stats - an IOTA Extension Interface
+Neighbor Health Stats - an IOTA Extension Interface module

 This IRI extension (IXI) provides a mechanism for continuously fetching the neighbor's health statistics from your [IRI](https://github.com/iotaledger/iri) node.